The Nut Job 2 Will Drive You Nuts

 Drugs/Alcohol: Mayor pours a glass of champagne; multiple people hold champagne flutes at amusement park opening.

 RECOMMENDED FOR: Superfans of the original Nut Job, people who loved the slapstick comedy of old Saturday morning cartoons.

 NOT RECOMMENDED FOR: Adults; people who hate animated films; even children should really watch a much more beneficial film than this one.

-The Nut Job 2: Nutty by Nature, directed by Cal Brunker, opens in theaters August 11, 2017.
+The Nut Job 2: Nutty by Nature, directed by Cal Brunker, opened in theaters August 11, 2017; available for home viewing November 14, 2017.
 It runs 91 minutes and stars Will Arnett, Katherine Heigl, Maya Rudolph, and Jackie Chan.
 Watch the trailer for The Nut Job 2: Nutty by Nature here.